NL33/electron-git/z-next.md

 - when search, get this error almost all the time: Looks like the Navigator encountered an error doing a search.
 Sorry about that.
 You can press Command+1 to reload and try again.
 Here's the error (get ready for techno-speak): TypeError: Cannot read properties of null (reading 'classList')

+# make icons work in production
+-current get windows icon code in navigator-add-icons.js doesn't work in production, because icon2png doesn't work in production.
+-issue related to paths of files in production
+-for now, I have sidestepped the issue by just getting a lot of icons in the hard-coded code during local use.
+And then keeping those icons there when I package for production

+# make child process code work
+-code in draft navigator file, under "new-jxa"

 **Possible Next**